mgmacias95/SendTweet/README.md

 Now you have to copy the ConsumerKey, the ConsumerSecret,the Access token and the Access token secret to the keys.py.

-Then the only thing you have to do is execute the script!
+Then the only thing you have to do is executing the script!

 ```
   python sendtweet.py